Painter / Retailer

 ‘L. CRETINEAU’ (in gold, beneath the horses on the stem) and ‘Maison F. Barbedienne.
 Paris.
 1863’ (in gold, under the foot)

-The subject depicted in the top of the coupe is the triumph of Galatea, with Polyphemus playing his pipes.
-The direct source, except for the figure of Polyphemus, is an engraving, The Triumph of Galatea, by Charles Simonneau after a long lost painting by Antoine Coypel for the Dauphin, published in 1695; a copy of the print belongs to the British Museum (1888,0716.206).
-Cretineau-Joly has reversed the print, suggesting that he may have used a nineteenth-century copy, which itself reversed the Simonneau.
+The subject depicted in the bowl of the coupe is the triumph of Galatea, with Polyphemus playing his pipes.
+The direct source, except for the figure of Polyphemus, is an engraving, The Triumph of Galatea, by Charles Simoneau after a long lost painting by Antoine Coypel for the Dauphin, published in 1695; a copy of the print belongs to the British Museum (1888,0716.206).
+Cretineau-Joly has reversed the print, suggesting that he may have used a nineteenth-century copy, which itself reversed the Simoneau.

 The form of the coupe is based on sixteenth-century examples from Limoges, although these mostly have more elaborately shaped stems.
 The decoration, too, is less richly worked than on early models: for examples of sixteenth-century work, see Sophie Baratte, Les Emaux Peints de Limoges, 2000.